holguinj/docs-git-workflow/workflow.markdown

 ## General Advice

 Git is complicated, and new users pretty much always find it frustrating at first, if not downright scary.
 That said, I think that the all-too-common approach of "just teach people the five basic commands and hope for the best" actually does more harm than good.
-Taking the time early on to learn about the way that git organizes commits (the impressively-named Directed Acyclic Graph) will not only make the rest of the process vastly more intuitive, it will save you loads of time and frustration in the future.
+Taking the time early on to learn about the way that git organizes commits (the impressively-named directed acyclic graph) will not only make the rest of the process vastly more intuitive, it will save you loads of time and frustration in the future.

 There are countless tutorials and books out there, and you may find some more suited to your learning style than others.
 Several of us on the team like O'Reilly's [Version Control with Git](http://www.amazon.com/Version-Control-Git-collaborative-development/dp/1449316387), and recommend it for people who are willing to put in a bit of time.

 It's not a tutorial in itself, but one way that you can build up your mental model of git processes is to use a tool like [Explain Git With D3](http://onlywei.github.io/explain-git-with-d3/), which lets you type in git commands and see how they affect the graph immediately.

 ## Setting Up

 ### Install git

   1. [Download git](http://git-scm.com/downloads) and run the installer.